spamegg1/tarski/test/README.md

 Different:

 - ✅ Add button should add selected block (if available) to the position.
+  - ✅ It should also reset the formulas to un-evaluated.

 Same (not tested again):

 - Name buttons (a, b, c, d, e, f) should:
   - avail the name if it is occupied,
+    - and reset formulas to un-evaluated,
   - do nothing if the name is available.
 - Color buttons (Blue, Green, Gray) should change the selected color.
 - Delete button should do nothing.